Rohiths-basement/IOT-Sensor-Dashboard/README.md

 - **Trade-off**: Some data duplication but simpler queries and faster development
 - **Rationale**: Appropriate for sensor data where device info is minimal

-### Helpful Prompt
-**"Could you clean the data?
-I think some device IDs have been repeated.
-Also add functionality where you can pick a particular device ID and then only that device's nitrogen levels are shown in the line chart"**

-This prompt was particularly helpful because it:
-- Identified a real data quality issue that needed fixing
-- Requested a specific feature enhancement (device filtering)
-- Combined data cleanup with UX improvement
-- Led to implementing React hooks properly and creating a better chart interface

-### AI Fix Required
-**Issue**: React Hooks Rules Violation
-- **Problem**: Initially placed `useMemo` hooks after conditional returns in NitrogenChart component
-- **Error**: "React Hook 'useMemo' is called conditionally.
-React Hooks must be called in the exact same order in every component render"
-- **Fix**: Moved all hooks to the top of the component before any conditional logic
-- **Learning**: Reinforced the importance of React's Rules of Hooks for consistent rendering

 ### Architecture Decisions
 - **Vertical Layout**: Changed from horizontal to vertical sections for better information hierarchy